anu9109/CGIwrapper/README.md

-This wrapper talks to the CGI API and will
+This wrapper talks to the CGI API and will:
 - check API and authentication status
 - submit a job given input files
 - download analysis results